Marshmallow (film): Plot

+Morgan awakens from a recurring drowning nightmare with sleep paralysis as his bedroom floods from a gash in his abdomen.
+Shy and lonely, his timid attempt to befriend three older boys is cruelly rebuffed as his grandfather watches from their driveway.

-After a traumatic experience involving his grandfather, young Morgan is sent to summer camp.
-Plagued by nightmares and visions involving a fear of water and drowning, Morgan makes new friends, experiences bullying from a boy named C.J. and meets a girl named Pilar.
+After his grandfather dies in front of him, Morgan's parents insist on sending him to a pre-arranged summer camp instead of letting him grieve with support from his parents.
+While his recurring drowning nightmare develops in a pathological fear of water at the camp, Morgan makes new friends, experiences bullying from a boy named C.J. and meets a girl named Pilar.

 One night during a campfire, the staff at the camp tell a spooky story involving a doctor who takes children who don't stay in their bunks at night and performs horrible operations on them in the basement of his building.

 Morgan ventures out at night after seeing strange flashing coming from a building and enters to find a basement where it appears the story is true.
 Morgan sees the doctor and tries to convince his friends he is real.
 As children panic, the doctor stalks them and zaps them unconscious with an electrically-powered wand.

 As Morgan and his friends try to find somewhere safe to hide, one of the staff members helps them by giving them the security code to the main camp staff building.
 One child escapes to a main road and hails a police car which brings her back to camp, where the police officer hands the child over to be zapped.

 As the staff regroup at the main building and find Morgan, it is revealed that he and the other kids at the camp had all died tragically in different circumstances and were being 'recreated' using a new technology for the families who lost them.
 The camp, and many like it around the country, were being used to 'grow' the kids and 'program' them before returning them back to their families.

 The staff wipe the kids' memories of the night, however Morgan and Pilar are given the option by the sympathetic staff member to remember what happened.

-The next day, everything seems to be back to normal as if nothing happened, except for injuries to staff members which are awkwardly explained to the curious kids.
+The next day, everything seems to be back to normal as if nothing happened, except for injuries to staff members which are explained to the curious kids.

 It is revealed at the end that the bullying Morgan and another boy experienced from C.J. were early signs that the created 'kids' have a fault and are starting to show malfunctions at all the camps as if something is going very wrong with their programming.